Weights for Monoids and Actions of Monoids: Introduction

 Weighted limits and colimits provide a uniform way to define many interesting operations on $2$-categories.
-It is known for more than 40 years \cite{Law} that the Eilenberg-Moore object for a monad $T$ in a $2$-category $\cK$ is a weighted limit on a diagram defined by the monad $T$ in the suspension on the simplicial category $\Delta$ with a weight defined by the ordinal sum (cf. \cite{L}, \cite{Z} for more accessible treatment).
+It has been known for more than 40 years \cite{Law} that the Eilenberg-Moore object for a monad $T$ in a $2$-category $\cK$ is a weighted limit.

-This is an example of a '2-algebraic set' (EM-object) over a 2-dimensional algebraic structure (monad) that can be defined in any sufficiently complete 2-category.
-One can think that there should be a similar definition of a '2-algebraic set of monoids' over any monoidal category object, another 2-dimensional algebraic structure that can be defined in any sufficiently complete 2-category with finite product.
-That was a question asked by Bob Par\'{e} to the second author many years ago with a further comment 'After all, a monoid is a bunch of objects and morphisms satisfying some identities'.
-The purpose of this paper is to provide a positive answer to this and many similar questions in a uniform way.
+This is an example of a `2-algebraic set' (EM-object) over a 2-dimensional algebraic structure (monad) that can be defined in any sufficiently complete 2-category.
+One can think that there should be a similar definition of a `2-algebraic set of monoids' over any monoidal category object, another 2-dimensional algebraic structure that can be defined in any sufficiently complete 2-category with finite product.
+That was a question Bob Pare asked in a personal communication with the second author many years ago, with a further comment `After all, a monoid is a bunch of objects and morphisms satisfying some identities'.
+The main purpose of this paper is to provide a positive answer to this question by constructing the weight 2-functor $\W$ for the category of monoids.
+We also construct the weight 2-functor $\mathds{W}_a$ for actions of monoids along an action of monoidal category, to show how one can present many-sorted algebraic structures as weighted limits.

-As a byproduct, we also enter the debate how much of a metatheory is needed to develop the theory inside.
-This taken into the categorical context is referred to as a microcosm principle (cf. \cite{BD}, \cite{DS}) saying (at least in the strongest form) that one can generalize an algebraic structure inside its categorified version.
-It is clear from the considerations below that this is not always the case.
-For example, to define an object of monoids we need to categorify the notion of a bi-monoid rather than just a monoid, as in the definition of a monoid we need to consider 'two copies' of a single universe $M$ to be able to consider $M\otimes M$ and the object $I$, i.e. we need 'diagonals' and 'projections' which are taken for granted in case the tensor is the usual product but which requires the comonoid structure in general.